alexandera9747/github-tutorial/README.md

 ---
 ## Repository Setup
 **In your repository setup, there are many steps included in it too succesfully upload your changes.**
-1. Firstly, you need to go into your certain repository or folder in order to start your setup.
+1. Firstly, you need to go into your certain repository or folder in order to start your setup `cd <the folder>`.
 Once you are in your folder you type `git init` this basically activates git in your command line also know as hiring the photographer.
 In doing so you now have access to git commands such as `git status` `git add .` and `git commit -m "---"`.
    * Tip: If you `git init` in the wrong directory (folder) you can do `rm -rf .git` it basically takes away git or "fires" the photographer.
-2. Secondly, when you make changes to your file you would need to add those changes to the staging are and in order to do that you `git add .` this basically puts your changes into the frame or the stage and they are ready to be commited.
+2. Secondly, when you make changes to your file `c9 <file name>` you would need to add those changes to the staging are and in order to do that you `git add .` this basically puts your changes into the frame or the stage and they are ready to be commited.
    * Tip: during this process `git status` is your best friend.
 It can tell you whether theres an error in code or in this case if your changes are added to the stage or not.
 If the change shows up in red it needs to be added if it shows up in green it is added and ready to be commited.
 3. Thirdly, you would need to create a snapshot and create a record of that change.
 In order to do so, you need to type `git commit -m "custon message"`.
 When typing your commit message it ALWAYS has to be in present tense.
    * EX: `git commit -m "created changes to hotdog.txt` this is a bad commit message.